Spoiler Alert: Outlet Malls Actually Aren’t a Great Deal — Here’s Why

 So if you still love the idea of fooling your fashionista friends with a “luxury” item they think you spent a fortune on, go right ahead.
 Your secret’s safe with us.

 Contributor Veronica Leone Matthews is a North Carolina-based freelance writer with 11 years of experience writing for non-profits and higher education.
 She covers lifestyle topics for The Penny Hoarder.
-Freelance blogger Kelly Ernst and deputy editor Tiffany Wendeln Connors contributed.
+Freelancers Kelly Ernst and Robert Bruce and deputy editor Tiffany Wendeln Connors contributed.